0+

 Adoptions

-Our humane sterilisation program, run in partnership with Mumbai’s civic body, helps control the street dog population through safe surgeries, vaccinations, and community collaboration.
-The impact is visible across neighborhoods we serve.
+Our humane sterilisation program, in partnership with Mumbai’s civic body, helps control the street dogs population through safe practices and community collaboration.
+The impact is visible across the neighborhoods in which we operate, thereby resulting in lower man-animal conflict and decreased street dog population

 We rehome abandoned pets and Indies through a thoughtful process similar to that used for human child adoption.
 Every adopter is screened, interviewed, and encouraged to bond with their chosen dog.
 Temperament tests ensure the right match, and all dogs over 3 months are vaccinated before going to a loving, responsible home.